Safdarjung's Tomb Delhi Entry Fee

 By Road: The best way to reach Safdarjung Tomb by road would be to hire a taxi in Delhi as it will ensure you reach the tomb faster and conveniently.

-By Metro: The tomb is extremely close to the Jor Bagh metro station and you can either take an auto from there or walk for approximately 500 metres.
+By Metro: The nearest metro station to Safdarjung tomb is Jor Bagh metro station on the Yellow line.
+You can either take an auto from there or walk for approximately 500 metres.